Importance of Millets in India:

 Millets are rich in dietary fiber and help in digestion and prevent constipation.
 Kodo Millet contains high dietary fiber that is 3 times more than wheat and maize and 10 times more than rice.
-The high fiber content in millets acts as pre-biotics and thus helps to maintain a healthy gut microbiome.
+The high fiber content in millets acts as a pre-biotics and thus helps to maintain a healthy gut microbiome.
 Millets are absolutely gluten-free and it is good for celiac patients.
 Millets are rich in antioxidants which protect our cells from free radicals.

 A recent study showed that millets can reduce the risk of developing cardiovascular diseases.
 Millets help in weight loss.
 The specific content of millets like dietary fiber, Policosnols, and Tryptophan helps in weight loss.

 Importance of Millets in the Indian Agriculture Sector:

 Apart from health benefits, millets are resilient to climate change as they are adapted to a wide range of temperatures, and moisture regimes, and demand less input to grow.
 They are hardy crops that have low carbon & water footprints.
 It can sustain drought and even 350-400 mm of rainfall is sufficient for millets.
 Millets grow faster, putting less stress on the environment.